An Overview of the Appraisal Process

 A third way of valuing real estate is sometimes applied when an area has a reasonable number of rental properties.
 In this scenario, the amount of revenue the real estate produces is taken into consideration along with other rents in the area for comparable properties to give an indicator of the current value.

 Putting It All Together

-Analyzing the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
-It is important to note that while this amount is probably the strongest indication of what a house is worth, it probably will not be the price at which the property closes.
-Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Russell Appraisal Service will help you get the most accurate property value, so you can make the most informed real estate decisions.
+Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+It is important to note that while the appraised value is probably the strongest indication of what a property is worth, it probably will not be the final sales price.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Russell Appraisal Service will guarantee you attain the most fair and balanced property value, so you can make the most informed real estate decisions.